Western woolly flying squirrel: Distribution and description

 E. cinereus has been recorded in northern Pakistan in the area around Gilgit.
 These areas include Chitral, Astor and Skardu.
 Since 1994, specimens have been captured in the Sai Valley, Gorabad, and Balti Gali, all in northern Pakistan.
 In 2004, the animal was videotaped by Dinets in Raikot Valley near Nanga Parbat, Pakistan.
 A 2012 study revealed the extension of distributional range of woolly flying squirrel in upper Neelum valley, Azad Jammu & Kashmir.
 A live specimen captured in this area provided an uncontroversial evidence of its presence in Neelum valley.
 Sighting and other indirect evidences were also noted at seven different study sites of the area.
 Neelum valley is adjacent to Northern Areas of Pakistan.
 It has also been discovered in the Indian state of Uttarakhand and Jigme Dorji National Park in Bhutan, indicating that it may have a wider range than previously thought.
 The preferred habitat appears to be high elevation conifer forests associated with cliffs and caves.
 Other specimens have been purchased from a bazaar in Tibet, collected in Tibet, and collected in Yunnan, China, but these are now known to be distinct species from E. cinereus.

 Its habitat is mainly characterized by steep slopes, difficult to approach cliffs and mixed vegetation including Abies pindrow, Betula utilis, Juniperus macropoda, Pinus wallichiana, Taxus wallichiana, Skimmia laureola, Potentilla eriocarpa, Poa bactriana, Bergenia stracheyi, Artemisia vulgaris, and Bistorta affinis.
 Habitat degradation due to deforestation and livestock grazing may be the major factors adversely affecting the general habitat in the study area and this species might have negative consequences.

 This species is one of the largest squirrels with a head-and-body length of 42–60 cm, tail length of 43–54.5 cm and a weight of 1.4-2.5 kg.
 The only flying squirrels with similar dimensions are a few species in the genera Biswamoyopterus and Petaurista, and among other tree-living squirrels only the Ratufa giant squirrels.
 It has fur that is long and thick, with a grizzled pattern that gives the appearance of a woolly pelage, thus the name.
 This distinguishes it from the other two species in the genus Eupetaurus, which have a more saturated brown pelage.

 Relationships

-The western woolly flying squirrel is thought to have diverged from the other eastern and central species of Eupetaurus between 4.5 to 10.2 million years ago, with the Ganges and Yarlung Tsangpo rivers serving as barriers and allowing for divergence.
+The western woolly flying squirrel is thought to have diverged from the other eastern and central species of Eupetaurus between 4.5 and 10.2 million years ago, with the Ganges and Yarlung Tsangpo rivers serving as barriers and allowing for divergence.

 Conservation status

-The western woolly flying squirrel was thought to be extinct for 70 years until being rediscovered in 1994 by Dr. Peter Zahler, of the Wildlife Conservation Society.
+The western woolly flying squirrel was thought to be extinct for 70 years until being rediscovered in 1994 by Peter Zahler, of the Wildlife Conservation Society.
 The species is currently considered "Endangered" by the International Union for the Conservation of Nature.